Create and Implement a House Policy

-Have copies of the BC Liquor Control and Licensing Act, Liquor Control and Licensing Regulation and relevant Licensee Guide available for employees, and review these documents to underscore your own establishment's policies regarding the service of alcohol.
+Have copies of the BC Liquor Control and Licensing Act, Liquor Control and Licensing Regulation and relevant Licensee Handbook available for employees, and review these documents to underscore your own establishment's policies regarding the service of alcohol.

 Ensure that staff understands the particular requirements for the specific class of liquor licence.